Cayman Brac: Local economy

 The local economy tends to be concentrated in three areas which are probably typical for many Caribbean locales: tourism, municipal government, and local enterprises.
 Although on the Brac, the government (including Cayman Airways, the national carrier) is the largest employer.
-Some of the more economically prominent families in Grand Cayman originate from Cayman Brac, namely the Kirkconnells, Fosters, Waltons, and Scotts.
+Some of the more economically prominent families in Grand Cayman originate from Cayman Brac, namely the Kirkconnells, Fosters, Tibbetts, and Scotts.
 The majority of the tourism sector is concentrated on scuba diving, although this is in recent decline in the hospitality sector, with one of the two local hotels, Divi Resorts, having closed operations in 2006.
 The island's economy was also adversely affected by significant damage from Category 4 Hurricane Paloma in November 2008.

 A local enterprise that is nearly unique to Cayman Brac is its artists who work in a local stone known as caymanite, typically making jewellery or small stone carvings.
 Two of these artists have been Eddie Scott and Tenson Scott, whose works have won national contests, as well as being the official gift to Queen Elizabeth II and Prince Philip during the 1994 state visit.
 For the 2011 wedding of Prince William, the official Cayman Islands gift was crafted by Horacio Esteban, who grew up on Cayman Brac and is currently living on Grand Cayman.

 Current airline service

 Charles Kirkconnell International Airport (formerly known as Gerrard Smith International Airport) serves the island.
-All scheduled passenger flights are operated by Cayman Airways and subsidiary Cayman Airways Express with service to and from Grand Cayman being flown with Saab 340B regional turboprops and also small Twin Otter turboprop aircraft with limited flights also being operated on this interisland route with Boeing 737 MAX jetliners.
-In addition, Cayman Airways provides limited seasonal 737 jet service between Cayman Brac and Miami either nonstop or via one stop in Grand Cayman and also operates weekly nonstop 737 service to Miami.
+All scheduled passenger flights are operated by Cayman Airways and subsidiary Cayman Airways Express with service to and from Grand Cayman being flown with Saab 340B regional turboprops and also small de Havilland Canada DHC-6 Twin Otter turboprop aircraft with limited flights also being operated on this interisland route with Boeing 737 MAX 8 jetliners.
+In addition, Cayman Airways provides limited 737-8 jet service from Cayman Brac to Miami via a stop in Grand Cayman and also operates weekly nonstop 737-8 service southbound one way from Miami.
+According to the Cayman Airways flight schedule, the airline is also currently operating direct no change of plane 737-8 jet service every Saturday from Cayman Brac to Denver via a stop in Grand Cayman.